huaweicloud/terraform-provider-huaweicloud/docs/resources/waf_rule_blacklist.md

 * `name` - (Required, String) Specifies the Rule name.
 The value can contain a maximum of 64 characters.
   Only letters, digits, hyphens (-), underscores (_) and periods (.) are allowed.

+* `enterprise_project_id` - (Optional, String, ForceNew) Specifies the enterprise project ID of WAF rule blacklist and whitelist.
+Changing this parameter will create a new resource.

 * `ip_address` - (Optional, String) Specifies the IP address or range.
 For example, 192.168.0.125 or 192.168.0.0/24.
   This parameter is required when `address_group_id` is not specified.
 The parameter `address_group_id` and `ip_address`